namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 as clueless and have just as much life experience as you, i.e. zero.
-Professors usually don't care about you and rather than graduate students mentoring undergrads, they usually look down at them in contempt or just pretend they don't exist.
-Zero downward knowledge sharing outside the classroom.
+Professors usually don't care about you and rather than graduate students mentoring undergrads, they usually look down at them in contempt or just pretend they don't exist. *Zero* knowledge across generations.

 Note that the knowledge I gained pertains not just to my work.
 I was surrounded by "full blown" adults with families, mortgages and a multitude of personal experiences.
-I not only grew professionally, but also matured immensely as a person simply by being around by adults rather than kids my age.
+I not only grew professionally, but also matured immensely as a person simply by being around adults rather than kids my age.
+Downside is that I also have a mortgage now :(

 ### Happiness